eneam/mboxviewer/README.md

 * forward mails directly from MBox Viewer;
 * support for Gmail Labels;
 * support for Thunderbird exported mail files;
+* experimental partial support for multiple languages;
+* support for file based data configuration in addition to the default Registry based;

 License
 -------